I correctly predicted that there was a violation of human rights in SERDYUKOV v. UKRAINE.

 the application (no.

-11623/13) against Ukraine lodged with the Court under Article 34 of the Convention for the Protection of Human Rights and Fundamental Freedoms (“the Convention”) by a Ukrainian national, Mr Maksym Volodymyrovych Serdyukov (“the applicant”), on 7 February 2013;
+13696/23) against Serbia lodged with the Court under Article 34 of the Convention for the Protection of Human Rights and Fundamental Freedoms (“the Convention”) on 15 March 2023 by a Serbian national, Mr Petar Raduk (“the applicant”), who was born in 1962, lives in Zrenjanin and was represented by Ms J. Pirić, a lawyer practising in the same town;

-the decision to give notice to the Ukrainian Government (“the Government”) of the complaints under Article 5 § 1 of the Convention and to declare the remainder of the application inadmissible;
+the decision to give notice of the complaint concerning the applicant’s right to a fair hearing to the Serbian Government (“the Government”), represented by their Agent, Ms Z. Jadrijević Mladar, and to declare the remainder of the application inadmissible;

 the parties’ observations;